YeRen123455/Infrared-Small-Target-Detection/README.md

 # Dense Nested Attention Network for Infrared Small Target Detection

 ## Good News!
-Our paper has been accepted by IEEE Transaction on Image Processing.
-More interesting works and application on SIRST will be available soon.
-Please keep focus on our repo.
+Our paper has been accepted by `IEEE Transaction on Image Processing`.
+Our team will release more interesting works and applications on SIRST soon.
+Please keep following our repository.

 ![outline](overall_structure.png)